yhzhang0128/egos-2000/USAGES.md

 ......
 ```

-For MacOS users, check your `/dev` directory for the TTY device name (e.g., `/dev/tty.usbserial-xxxxxx`).
+For macOS users, check your `/dev` directory for the TTY device name (e.g., `/dev/tty.usbserial-xxxxxx`).
 To reboot egos-2000, press one of the two white buttons on Tang Nano 20K or the top-right `RESET` button on the Arty boards.

 ### Step3.2: Windows (only for the Arty boards)